This is a highly interactive, experiential, and dynamic program providing resume-building consulting engagements and venture experiences.

 Do you want to:

-- Interact with social enterprises and nonprofit organizations to learn first-hand how individuals and companies can employ business principles to advance social, environmental, and economic prosperity?
+- Connect with individuals and companies who employ business principles to advance social, environmental, and economic prosperity?

-- Partake in a social entrepreneurship challenge with a crash course in lean startup methodology, an introduction to stakeholder theory, a blueprint project for social change, and an interactive consulting experience?
+- Engage in a social entrepreneurship consulting experience with a crash course in lean startup methodology, stakeholder theory?

 What SIF Students Have to Say